The Padar Island hike in Komodo has some of the most amazing views in Indonesia, and it’s easy to do on a day trip from the town of Labuan Bajo.

 There are a bunch of flights to Labuan Bajo airport (LBJ) every day from Bali, with a 1 hour flight time and several airlines offering ticket prices as low as $40 USD.

 Getting to the Komodo islands from Bali is easier than ever now that AirAsia flies between them several times per week.
 You can also fly to the Labuan Bajo airport from Jakarta, Surabaya, or Ende.
+You can shop for flights to Labuan Bajo at Skyscanner.

 Once you get to Labuan Bajo, it’s possible to book a boat tour to Padar Island at the harbor, or you can book a tour online (more on that later).